 - In summary, gems are not always found where they were formed, nor are they formed where they're found!

-Material Provided by Berkeley University of California.
+The above story is based on Material Provided by Berkeley University of California.